mdcutone/psychopy/docs/source/developers/pluginDevGuide.rst

     Plugins can load and assign entry points to names anywhere in PsychoPy's namespace.
 However, plugin developers should place them where they make most sense.
-In the last example, we put `MyStim` in `psychopy.visual` because that's where users would expect to find it if it was part of the base |PsychoPy| installation.
+In the last example, we put `MyStim` in ``psychopy.visual`` because that's where users would expect to find it if it was part of the base |PsychoPy| installation.

+    Some entry points must be into specific |PsychoPy| sub-packages in order to be correctly registered.
+For instance, photometer interface classes must be placed in ``psychopy.hardware.photometer`` in order to appear in in the GUI as options.

-If we have additional classes we'd like to add to `psychopy.visual`, entry entry points for that group can be given as a list of specifiers::
+If we have additional classes we'd like to add to ``psychopy.visual``, entry entry points for that group can be given as a list of specifiers::

     setup(